 Rising Yields and Bearish Bonds

 For those holding a “balanced” portfolio of stocks and bonds, instead of reducing volatility, bonds have contributed to it.
-Twenty-year treasury bonds (TLT) are down more than -17% year-to-date.
-Ten-year treasury bonds (IEF) are down almost -10% year-to-date.
+Twenty-year treasury bonds (ETF: TLT) are down more than -17% year-to-date.
+Ten-year treasury bonds (ETF: IEF) are down almost -10% year-to-date.
 This is the lowest point for bonds since 2019.
 Since its peak in August of 2020, twenty-year treasuries are down more than -28%.

 Bond Yields